 Once you've identified your journey, a way to kick-start the process is setting up and properly empowering a Data Governance Executive Steering Committee.
 Having adequate, cross-department decision making authority, the Committee is best suited to driving the fundamental, cultural change that is needed.

-What it Means to Have a Data Governance Framework
+What does it Mean to Have a Data Governance Framework?

 In the previous blog on Data Stewardship, we highlighted David Plotkin’s breakdown of the data management space in to the “Three Ps”, wherein Data Governance is concerned with the Policies and Processes and Data Stewardship refers to the effective implementation and maintenance of Procedures.
 The overall aim is to establish an organisation-wide web of responsibility and accountability.
 Data that exists in a void is useless.
 Data that accounts for the fact that it is produced and used by people, richly contextualised and fit-for-purpose, is the lifeblood of a successful enterprise.